 Find out who represents you in the state Legislature.
 Most of Phinney Ridge, Greenwood and Ballard fall within the 36th Legislative District, represented by Sen. Noel Frame (D), Rep. Julia Reed (D) and Rep. Liz Berry (D).
 However, there's a snippet of Greenwood that lies in the 46th district, and Fremont (south of 45th) lies in the 43rd district.
 Find out who your representatives are here.

-Find out what bills are important this session.
+Find out which bills are important this session.
 These groups track progressive legislation:

 350 Seattle Civic Action Team (environmental bills)